• Skip to main content

 What about socialization?

 If you have mentioned homeschooling to anyone this has likely been the first question they ask you.
 It may even be one of your biggest concerns, but should it be?
 Homeschooled children are social.
-They socialize with their families, friends, members of the community.
-They attend community classes.
-They go on field trips.
+They socialize with their families, friends, and members of the community.
+These kids are attending community classes and going on field trips.
 They still go to church, play sports, or are in scouts if that is your family’s thing.

 Is homeschooling expensive?